 The primary purpose of the Field Station is to support conservation science research in the Santa Monica Mountains and adjacent areas.
 It also supports education, outreach and administrative activities related to conservation and land management.
 Activities ranging from international workshop/classes to field sampling for Ph.D. projects to collaborative project development all fall within the Field Station purview.

-The Field Station has a conference room / classroom that can accommodate up to 20 people for meetings and seminars.
+The Field Station has a conference room with kitchenette that can accommodate up to 10 people for meetings and seminars.
 WiFi is available free of charge.
 Users should bring their own AV equipment as required for meetings / classes.
 Daytime use is free.

-The Field Station has 4 bedrooms and 2 bathrooms and can accommodate up to 15 overnight visitors.
-There is a full kitchen and dining room for use by overnight residents and WiFi service is provided.
-Overnight stays: $10/night/person to help cover operating costs.
-We maintain Quiet Hours from 9:00 p.m. to 8:00 a.m., please be respectful and follow this rule.
+The Field Station has 2 bedrooms and 1 bathroom and can accommodate up to 4 overnight visitors.
+There is a kitchenette for use by overnight residents and WiFi service is provided.
+Overnight stays: $50/night/room to help cover operating costs.
+We maintain Quiet Hours from 10:00 p.m. to 8:00 a.m., please be respectful and follow this rule.

 UCNRS Stunt Ranch Reserve

 In 2015, the La Kretz Center assumed responsibility for the administration of the Stunt Ranch Santa Monica Mountains Reserve, a UC Natural Reserve System site.
 Just a 20-minute drive from the Field Station, the Stunt Ranch Reserve sits in the heart of the Cold Creek watershed, positioned in the southernmost of California’s Transverse Range.
 Its value is further enhanced by its location adjacent to extensive natural areas, including state and federal parklands and areas managed for conservation purposes.
 The Reserve lends itself to programs that focus not only on the natural ecosystems and human history, but more broadly on issues of resource management in the urban/wildland interface.